+- 1. Sensory neurons (afferent neurons) conduct impulses from peripheral body parts into the brain or spinal cord.
+At their distal ends, the dendrites of these neurons or specialized structures associated with them act as sensory receptors, detecting changes in the outside world (for example, eyes, ears, or touch receptors in the skin) or in the body (for example, temperature or blood pressure receptors).
+When sufficiently stimulated, sensory receptors trigger impulses that travel on sensory neuron axons into the brain or spinal cord.
+Most sensory neurons are unipolar, as shown in figure 10.7, although some are bipolar. - 2.
+Interneurons (also called association or internuncial neurons) lie within the brain or spinal cord.
+They are multipolar and form links with other neurons.

-- 2. Interneurons (also called association or internuncial neurons) lie within the brain or spinal cord.
-They are multipolar and form links between other neurons.
-Interneurons transmit impulses from one part of the brain or spinal cord to another.
-That is, they may direct incoming sensory impulses to appropriate regions for processing and interpreting.
-Other incoming impulses are transferred to motor neurons. - 3.
-Motor neurons (efferent neurons) are multipolar and carry nerve impulses out of the brain or spinal cord to effectors-structures that respond, such as muscles or glands.
-For example, when motor impulses reach muscles, they contract; when motor impulses reach glands, they release secretions.
+Interneurons relay information from one part of the brain or spinal cord to another.
+That is, they may direct incoming sensory information to appropriate regions for processing and interpreting.
+Other instructions are transferred to motor neurons.

+3. Motor neurons (efferent neurons) are multipolar and conduct impulses out of the brain or spinal cord to effectors.
+For example, when motor neurons stimulate muscle cells, the muscle cells contract; when motor neurons stimulate glands, the glands release secretions.